-The Graduate School of Library and Information Science and some departments in the College of Education, offer the Certificate of Advanced Study (CAS) for students who are interested in additional professional training beyond the master's degree but are not planning to obtain the doctoral degree.
+Some departments offer a Certificate of Advanced Study for students who are interested in additional professional training beyond the master's degree but are not planning to obtain the doctoral degree.
 A master's degree is required for admission to these degree programs.